zac-stanley/birds-utah/README.md

 The data was explored, wrangled and test mapped in Pandas and GeoPandas. ##UPDATE THIS SECTION ON HOW TO USE THE NOTEBOOK

 The map itself displays bird occurrences/observations in 2019.
 Each classified (colored) point represents a sigle observation of 1 of 11 sampled species.
-The species were selected based on the follwing criteria.
-The mean number numbers of observations in the unclipped dataset and the five species most common above the mean and the five most common below the mean.
+The species were selected based on the following criteria.
+The mean number numbers of observations and the five species most common above the mean and the five most common below the mean.